Worth – St Nicholas

 A complete cruciform C11 church with an apse.
 Many windows are later.
 There was much rebuilding in the C19 and, after a fire, in 1987.

 Worth is at once a glory and a mystery.
 Domesday Book lists it in Surrey and the mediaeval parish consisted of over 13,000 acres, suggesting it was little developed with a small population, yet the church is large.
-Most early churches in Sussex are on the Downs or the coastal strip, where most people lived, but here the manor was a forest reserved for hunting and granted to William de Warrenne by William II 3 p14); in 1065 it had been held by the brother of the abbot of Chertsey (ibid p13), who may have had influence over the area.
+Most early churches in Sussex are on the Downs or the coastal strip, where most people lived, but here the manor was a forest reserved for hunting and granted to William de Warrenne by William II (3 p14); in 1065 it had been held by the brother of the abbot of Chertsey (ibid p13), who may have had influence over the area.
 The Mole, a tributary of the Thames, rises in the parish and the first settlers may have come up the river (Barr-Hamilton p65).
 This hypothesis is in effect followed also by Peter Brandon (p92) but is open to the objection that Surrey was itself then a backward area.
 Three parishes were formed from Worth in the C19 (Crawley Down, Copthorne and Turners Hill) and much of the rest was built up after the railway came.
-The area round the church has in effect become part of Crawley, but its immediate surroundings have changed very little in 100 years.
+The area round the church has in effect become part of Crawley, but its immediate surroundings have changed little in 100 years.

-The chancel is long for the C11 and the west parts of its walls are straight.
+The apsidal chancel is long for the C11 and the western parts of its sides are straight.
 It was apparently totally rebuilt in the C19, including the foundations, though the presence of contemporary decorative painting on the rere-arch of a C14 lowside (see below), could suggest that some walling, at least of the western part, was spared.
 Nevertheless, it now lacks the other later alterations seen on the Sharpe drawing.
 The pilasters contain old stones and the single-light windows above the string-course of the apse are plausible reconstructions.
 The arches from the nave into the porticus and chancel are certainly mid-C11 and for Fernie (Anglo-Saxon Architecture p153) the chancel arch is crucial in this respect.
 It has complex responds with heavy semi-circular half-columns that have flattened cushion capitals, abaci with curved upper sides and a head with through-stones and an outer band.
 The lower side arches share its relatively broad proportions, though the austerely square responds are renewed for Nibbs (1850) shows them missing entirely on the south arch.
-An important change was the C19 tower to the east of the north porticus, which replaced a timber belfry on the porticus itself.
+An important change was the C19 tower to the east of the north porticus, which replaced a timber belfry placed on the porticus itself.
 This arrangement was probably original, though Adelaide Tracy (1848) shows an obviously later broach (III p74).
 There appears to have been an arrangement of this kind at Stoughton.

 The church is a rarity as its C11 basic groundplan was never altered and later changes were confined to details.
 The earliest such surviving work dates from the later C13.
 As well as the moulded south doorway within the C11 one, there is a similar west one, with brackets each side for a vanished porch.
 The double south west lowside of the chancel is of the same period, though now a copy, and the end walls of both porticus were rebuilt, as the lack of a string-course shows.
 The rebuilt wall in the north one has only a trefoil-headed lancet, presumably as it had to bear the weight of the belfry.
 That to the south, though now C19, has a three-light traceried window (its form confirmed by the Sharpe drawing).
 At this time, if not earlier, the eastern apse of this porticus was removed and replaced by the pointed recess already noted, which was probably for a monument or altar; the lower part of this is chamfered with stops.
 There is a narrower one in the same position in the north porticus,but though its original form is obscured by the construction of the C19 tower, it was probably similar.